chabs/currency_conversion_proj/README.md

 - **Session caching:** Utilised for reference data
 - **External caching solutions:** Rejected as over-engineered for current requirements

-<i> Please note this currently has not been implemented due to time constraints but above detailes the options outlined and selected choice </i>
+<i> Please note this currently has not been implemented due to time constraints but above details the options outlined and selected choice </i>

 ### Stage 5: Data Storage & Target Schema
 **Technical Decisions:**